 Our Student Leadership Team works closely with the students of Nativity Catholic School to promote positive change in our local community and beyond.
 Our Student Leadership Team works hard on new ideas to not only make our school better but to help our community of faith come together to support those in need.

-Last year, the SLT organized a FUN pep rally to sell tickets for Novemberfest!
+In previous years, the SLT has organized a FUN pep rally to sell tickets for Novemberfest!
 The school community was led in song and cheers.
 There was also an opportunity to represent each homeroom in a relay race.
 All the students participated and loved the idea of being a greater part of the Novemberfest Fun!

 For the Catholic Schools Week Mass, we ministered to the community as Readers and Gift Bearers.
 Deacon Bob and our amazing team also work together to plan a 15 minute time of prayer and reflection several times during the year.